Catherine Payton Phillips

 Catherine Phillips, born Payton (16 March 1727 – 16 August 1794) was a Quaker Minister, who travelled in England, Wales, Scotland, Holland and the American colonies.
-Her first name is sometimes spelt "Catharine".
+Her first name is sometimes spelled "Catharine".

 Early life and education

 Payton was born at Dudley, Worcestershire, the daughter of Henry Payton (1671–1746), and his second wife, Ann (c.1673–1774), daughter of Henry and Elizabeth Fowler of Evesham.
 She did not attend school until her late teens but studied and read widely, at home.
 She eventually decided that poetry, philosophy, and history were distracting her from religion.
 She spent much time reading to her paralysed father.

 Role as a minister

 She was recognised as a Minister at Dudley Meeting around 1748.
 Her travels in Ireland included those with Mary Peisley in Ireland in 1751.
 She converted Samuel Neale who became an important Quaker minister and (later) Peisley's husband.

 A theme of Payton's approach was her advocacy of an even greater role for women within Quakerism.
 She wanted the church to change its structures to allow this.
 At an annual London meeting, she, Mary Peisley and four others proposed that a separate women's group should be formed within the Quakers.
 This was accepted, but not until 1784.